Lee-W/Python_Cookbook/README.md

     - 12.4 Locking Critical Sections
     - 12.8 Performing Simple Parallel Programing
     - 12.9 Dealing with the GIL (and How to Stop Worring About it)
+- Ch13 - Utility Scripting and System Administration
+    - 13.4 Prompting for a Password at Runtime
+    - 13.6 Executing an External Command and Getting Its Output
+    - 13.13 Making a Stopwatch Time
 - Ch14 - Testing, Debugging, and Exceptions
     - 14.12 Debugging Basic Program Crashes
     - 14.13 Profiling and Timing Your Program